 How do I edit a draft on LinkedIn?

 Open the post composer on the same device where you saved the draft.
-On desktop, click "Resume your draft" when the prompt appears.
+On desktop, click Resume your draft when the prompt appears.
 On mobile, the draft loads automatically.
-Make your changes, then either publish directly or close and save the updated version.
+Make your changes, then publish, or close again to save the updated version.

 How do I delete a draft on LinkedIn?